Motorcycle Accident Lawyers in Melbourne

 TAC statistics show these are among the most common types of serious motorcycle accidents in Victoria:

 - Head-on or overtaking crashes

-- Crashes in which both the motorbike and the other vehicle were traveling the same direction
+- Crashes in which both the motorcycle and the other vehicle were traveling the same direction

 - Single-vehicle accidents

-The TAC is a Victorian Government-owned organisation set up to assist people injured in transport accidents, including those involving motorbikes, as well as to promote road safety and improve Victoria’s trauma system.
+The TAC is a Victorian Government-owned organisation set up to assist people injured in transport accidents (including those involving motorcycles) as well as to promote road safety and improve Victoria’s trauma system.